bamidev/browser-window/README.md

 Just like [Electron](https://www.electronjs.org/), you can build your GUI with HTML/CSS/JS, or simply have some browser functionality.
 _Browser Window_ was born from the lack of a good and simple Electron alternative for Rust.

+## Documentation

+At the moment, _Browser Window_ is experiencing issues on the docs.rs site to get its documentation to display properly.
+For the time being, you can get the documentation here: https://bamilab.github.io/browser-window/browser_window/

 ## Goals

 Browser Window aims to be cross-platform, very simple, and straight forward.